mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### What are two key differences between classical conditioning and trial and error learning?

 - Classical conditioning is unable to explain learning that occurs from intentional experiences as well as learning of complex actions which aren't simply reflexive
-- Classical conditioning involves creating an association between two stimuli, whereas in trial and error learning there is only a single stimuli.
+- Trial and error learning is not a passive process like classic conditioning is

 # Learning Activity 11.11

 #### What is operant conditioning?

-Operant conditioning is a learning process in which consequences which follow a response determine whether the behaviour influence will be repeated.
+Operant conditioning is a learning process in which consequences which follow a response determine whether the behaviour is likely to be repeated.

 #### Why did Skinner adopt the term operant conditioning rather than instrumental conditioning?
 In your answer, include a definition of an operant with reference to an example not used in the text.